staabm/phpstan-todo-by/README.md

 As shown in the "Reference time"-paragraph above, you might even use a env variable instead.

-Make sure tags are available within your git clone, e.g. by running `git fetch --tags origin`.
+Make sure tags are available within your git clone, e.g. by running `git fetch --tags origin` - otherwise you are likely running into a 'Could not determine latest git tag' error.

 In a GitHub Action this can be done like this: